LLNL/gtest-mpi-listener/README.md

 # License

-This software is dual-licensed under the MIT and Apache 2.0 licenses, and uses some example code from Google Test, which has the following license that must be duplicated in its entirety, per its terms:
+This software is triple-licensed under the BSD-3, MIT, and Apache 2.0 licenses, and uses some example code from Google Test, which has the following license that must be duplicated in its entirety, per its terms: